Nadav92/JobsApp/README.md

 Messages tab at the user details. can navigate directly by click message icon at find employee page.<br>
 Used at SignalR technology to view live messages.<br>
 Can check it by open the application in other type of explorer like edge.<br>
-When user send message the reciver get toastr (note) that he have message.<br>
+When user send message the receiver get toastr (note) that he have message.<br>
  By click on the note the user navigate directly to message tab and the chat will be live.<br>
  ### Photo tab - edit profile
 User can add photo/s and wait untill the admin will improve the photos.<br>